-Evan A. Laksmana is a political scientist and senior researcher at the Centre for Strategic and International Studies (CSIS) in Jakarta, Indonesia.
+Evan A. Laksmana is a political scientist and senior researcher at the Center for Strategic and International Studies (CSIS) in Jakarta, Indonesia.
 He has held visiting and research positions with the National Bureau of Asian Research, Sydney University’s Southeast Asia Centre, the Lowy Institute for International Policy, the German Marshall Fund of the United States, and the S. Rajaratnam School of International Studies in Singapore.
-His scholarly research has appeared in several renown publications such as the Journal of Contemporary Asia, Asian Security, Asia Policy, Asian Politics & Policy, Defense & Security Analysis, Contemporary Southeast Asia, and Harvard Asia Quarterly.
+His scholarly research has appeared in several renowned publications such as the Journal of Contemporary Asia, Asian Security, Asia Policy, Asian Politics & Policy, Defense & Security Analysis, Contemporary Southeast Asia, and Harvard Asia Quarterly.
 His policy essays have been published by The New York Times, Washington Post, Foreign Policy, Foreign Affairs, South China Morning Post, The Jakarta Post, East Asia Forum, The Strategist, and others.

 This interview has been edited for length and clarity.

 Young China Watchers (YCW): The relationship between China and South East Asia contains several arenas of cooperation and conflict: China’s strong bilateral economic relations resulting in reliance of some countries on Chinese financing as well as conflicts over the South China Sea, increasing negative perceptions of China in the region, and fears of unsustainable debt incurring from Chinese projects.
 From your perspective, what are the most dominant traits of the relationship between China and the region?